kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 * Address validation is required for each connection establishment specifying a different server name, thereby restricting the amount of data that a server can initially send.
-* Distribution of network bandwidth among these connections is governed by start-up and congestion control dynamics, which can lead to unfair distribution for short-lived connections.
+* Distribution of network bandwidth among these connections is governed by the startup phase and congestion control dynamics, which can lead to unfair distribution for short-lived connections.
 * It is hard if not impossible to prioritize the transmission of some connections among others.